tfabris/BlueGigaEmpeg/README.md

  - After the upgrade is successful, unplug the USB cable from the board and computer, and close the Serial DFU Tool software.

- - Make sure to cut JP4, and set the power switch to the down/off position, as described in the next step.
+ - Make sure to set the power switch on the BetzTechnik board to the down/off position, as described in the next step.

-Set jumpers and switches, and modify Bluetooth board
+Set jumpers and switches
 ------------------------------------------------------------------------------
 Note: This is only for developer reference.
 This is only needed if you have received a replacement board from BetzTechnik or you are doing other maintenance work.

-On the BetzTechnik WT32i Breakout board:

-Cut the jumper at "JP4 FTDI_+5v" on the BetzTechnik board, but only do this *after* successfully updating the chip's firmware to the latest version.
-Cutting the jumper shuts off power to the the BetzTechnik onboard UART, which prevents the UART and the Arduino pin-to-pin serial connection from arguing with each other.
-This prevents errors on the serial port which would cause the chip to reboot randomly.

-JP4 is made of two exposed solder pads, plus a very tiny bridge trace between them.
-Cut this tiny bridge trace with a sharp X-Acto knife.
-Magnification will be required to see this properly.

-IMPORTANT: Use extreme care when cutting JP4.
-Make sure not to peel up the pads.
-There are two traces running to the USB side of the JP4 pad and if you peel up the pad or the traces, your board will no longer work correctly.

-Use a continuity tester to make sure that the two halves of JP4 do not have continuity.

-On the BetzTechnik board, set the power switch "U5" to the "down" position (looking at the board so that the board's large silkscreen name is readable) which is the "off" position for this switch.

 On the BlueGigaEmpeg PCB:

 Set the jumpers to "Crossover" position as shown on the silkscreen printing on the board.

+On the BetzTechnik WT32i Breakout board:

+Set the power switch "U5" on the BetzTechnik board to the "down" position (looking at the board so that the board's large silkscreen name is readable) which is the "off" position for this switch.

 Low Latency Codec (APT-X LL) information